kofigyan/StateProgressBar/README.md

         spb_maxStateNumber  => Maximum state number.
 Must be one of the following constant values : one , two , three , four .
         Related method : setMaxStateNumber(StateNumber)

         spb_stateBackgroundColor  => State background color.
-May be a color value, in the form of "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
+Should be a color value.
+Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : setBackgroundColor(int)

         spb_stateForegroundColor  => State foreground color.
-May be a color value, in the form of "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
+Should be a color value.
+Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : setForegroundColor(int)

         spb_stateNumberBackgroundColor => State number background color.
-May be a color value, in the form of "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
+Should be a color value.
+Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : setStateNumberBackgroundColor(int)

         spb_stateNumberForegroundColor => State number foreground color.
-May be a color value, in the form of "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
+Should be a color value.
+Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : setStateNumberForegroundColor(int)

         spb_currentStateDescriptionColor => Current state description color.
-May be a color value, in the form of "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
+Should be a color value.
+Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : setCurrentStateDescriptionColor(int)

         spb_stateDescriptionColor => State description color.
-May be a color value, in the form of "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
+Should be a color value.
+Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : setStateDescriptionColor(int)

         spb_stateSize => State size .
 Must be a dimension value with preferrable unit of dp eg. 25dp